HunterKane/Black-Friday-Analysis-/README.md

 ## Results<a name="results"></a>

-The main finding can be found at the post available [here](https://hunter-kane-sparrow.medium.com/black-friday-analysis-82bd270f1c6d)
+The main findings can be found at the post available [here](https://hunter-kane-sparrow.medium.com/black-friday-analysis-82bd270f1c6d)